virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

 }
 ```

-To sample the nosie we need to get the uv coordinates for the box's face.
+To sample the noise, we need to get the UV coordinates for the box's face.

 ```glsl
 const float INSIDES_NOISE = 0.3